OpenCTI-Platform/docs/docs/administration/file-indexing.md

 The configuration and impact panel shows all file types that can be indexed, as well as the volume of storage used.

-It is also possible to include or exclude uploaded files from data import, and to restrict to files related to specific entities.
+It is also possible to include or exclude files uploaded from the global Data import panel and that are not associated with a specific entity in the platform.

 Finally, it is possible to set a maximum file size for indexing (5 Mb by default).